smaurice101/transactionalmachinelearning/README.md

 **TML Book Details Found on** [Publisher's site](https://www.apress.com/us/book/9781484270226)

-Apply auto machine learning to data streams and create transactional machine learning (TML) solutions that are:
+Apply data preprocessing and auto machine learning to data streams and create transactional machine learning (TML) solutions that are:

  **1. frictionless**: require minimal to no human intervention